nablarch/nablarch-document/en/application_framework/application_framework/nablarch/platform.rst

 This section describes the operating environment of the Nablarch framework.

 .. tip::
- For operating environments concerning contents other than the Nablarch framework (example: UI development platform), see the documentation of each content.
+ For operating environments concerning contents other than the Nablarch framework (example: Nablarch SQL Executor), see the documentation of each content.

 Environment Requirements of the Nablarch Framework